cschreib/vif/doc/sphinx/view.rst

 Range indexing
 --------------

 Sometimes, one will want to use views to access all the elements at once, for example to set all the elements of a vector to a specific value.
-This can be done with a loop, of course, but the whole point of phy++ is to avoid explicit loops whenever possible.
+This can be done with a loop, of course, but the whole point of vif is to avoid explicit loops whenever possible.
 An alternative is to use a view, with an index vector that contains all the indices of the target vector:

 .. code-block:: c++